Ordo Lectionum Missae

 The Ordo Lectionum Missae (known officially in English as the Order of Readings for Mass and commonly referred to as the OLM) is the main liturgical lectionary used in the Roman Rite of the Catholic Church.
 It contains the designated scripture readings for the celebration of the Mass of Paul VI, encompassing selections (pericopes) from both the Old and New Testaments of the Bible.

 History

 The development of the Ordo Lectionum Missae was a response to the liturgical reforms initiated by the Second Vatican Council (1962-1965), with the aim of promoting active participation of the laity in the Mass.
-Prior to the council, the Tridentine Mass of Roman Rite adhered to a one-year cycle of readings, incorporating a limited selection of passages.
+Prior to the council, the Tridentine Mass of the Roman Rite adhered to a one-year cycle of readings, incorporating a limited selection of passages.
 The OLM introduced a three-year cycle of readings (designated as Years A, B, and C) for Sundays, and a two-year cycle for weekdays (I and II), significantly expanding the number of passages read during Mass.

 When introduced in 1969, the Latin text used for the readings specified in the OLM was taken from the Vulgate.
 This was replaced by the Nova Vulgata in 1981 with the publication of the OLM's second edition.